Teaching Assistant

 Our school is an 11-16 mixed, community, comprehensive school of around 950 students.
 We are lucky to be based in a relatively new building, with great facilities, on a beautiful site at the edge of the Peak District market town of Chapel-en-le-Frith.
 The Peak District National Park is quite literally on the school’s doorstep and provides endless opportunities for walkers, cyclists, mountain bikers, climbers, cavers and other outdoor enthusiasts.

 The nearest big towns to the school are Buxton and Stockport but good transport links mean that the school’s staff travel from a wide area with many commuting from Manchester, Sheffield, Chesterfield and the towns of East Cheshire.
-A sizable contingent of staff live in the villages of the Peak District.
+A sizeable contingent of staff live in the villages of the Peak District.
 For anyone considering relocating it is a wonderful area in which to live, with a good mix of housing, decent schools, easy commutes and a good quality of life.

-We believe that our school is unusual in many ways.
-Perhaps the most obvious of these, which may even make us unique, is structural.
+We believe that our school is unusual in several ways; perhaps the most obvious of these is structural.
 The current school was formed by merging, in a new building, the local area special school with the existing high school.
-The special school became the current 35 place enhanced resourced SEND provision, always referred to simply as ‘Learning Support’ in school.
-To meet the moderate to severe special educational needs of its cohort, Learning Support operates as a ‘school within a school’.
-The Learning Support department runs a full independent curriculum with significant dedicated SEND trained staffing.
-Whilst Learning Support can provide an independent, tailored, learning experience for students, in every other way this cohort is fully integrated into the life of the school.
-This arrangement makes for a wonderfully inclusive school with young people who are very accepting of difference.
-Our inclusive approach spreads more widely too and we often buck local and national trends by accepting students with difficult and complex backgrounds.
+The special school became the current 50 place enhanced resourced SEND provision, always referred to simply as ‘Learning Support’ in school.
+To meet the moderate to severe special educational needs of its cohort, Learning Support operates as a ‘school within a school’ with a full independent curriculum with significant dedicated SEND trained staffing, including 7 teachers of SEND and a large team of skilled teaching assistants.

 We think that we are different in other ways too.
 Our governors value the arts and creative subjects and we retain high uptake in these areas.
-We are not a top-down organisation; we are a team, and we work together to do the best we can for the young people in our care.
-If you join us, you can become involved in developing the future of our school community.
-Perhaps most importantly, we recognise that happy, committed staff make for a successful school; we work really hard to look after and develop our staff.
+We aren’t a top-down organisation; we are a team and we work together to do the best we can for the young people in our care.
+Perhaps most importantly, we recognise that happy, committed staff make for a successful school.
+We work really hard to look after and develop our staff.

 Visitors to our school notice these differences.
 People frequently comment on the sense of community, the calm atmosphere, and the fact that our staff smile, joke and enjoy what they do.
-At the start of our most recent Ofsted inspection the lead inspector commented, after meeting the staff in briefing, that he had never met such a welcoming, smiley and relaxed staff team at the start of an inspection.
-The report from that inspection, in May 2019, gives a very good picture of the organisation that we are.
+At the start of a recent Ofsted inspection, the lead inspector commented, after meeting the staff in briefing, that he had never met such a welcoming, smiley and relaxed staff team at the start of an inspection.
+Perhaps it is not a coincidence that we are always fully staffed and are often ‘cold called’ by people wanting to work here.

 Arranging a visit to Chapel-en-le-Frith High School